go-vela/site/content/templates/tutorials/loops_maps.md

 ---

 {{% alert color="note" %}}
-We recommend reviewing [Go Templates documentation](https://golang.org/pkg/text/template/) before attempting to create a templates.
+We recommend reviewing [Go Templates documentation](https://golang.org/pkg/text/template/) before attempting to create a template.

- If you're new to Yaml we also recommend reviewing the [Yaml 1.2 spec](https://yaml.org/spec/1.2/spec.html) for validation on syntax.
+ If you're new to YAML we also recommend reviewing the [YAML 1.2 spec](https://yaml.org/spec/1.2/spec.html) for validation on syntax.
 {{% /alert %}}

 ## Overview